mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 On worlds where Orca have a significant population, they are strong advocates for sustainable living, using resources wisely and not putting overwhelming stress on any environment.
 They support and, where they have the ability, demand that ecological, environment and climatic studies be made before any disturbance to the natural environment is commenced.
 Unlike Dolphins, who may well form very vocal protests and demonstrations, Orca work more subtly.
 Where they have access to or influence on politics, they will quietly make their opinions known, use manipulation to achieve their goals and make it very clear that they are not pleased with the lack of care being shown to the environment.

 As apex predators, Orca enjoy hunting for both food and sport.
 When hunting for food, Orca hunt as a team, constantly communicating with each other with updates of their location and position.
 Quarry is harried and herded until a telling blow can be made and the Orca begin to feast.
-Eating for Orca is neither delicate nor fancy – they will tear into their prey with gusto, often while it is still alive, in search of the tastiest morsels, before consuming lesser favoured portions.
+Eating for Orca is neither delicate nor fancy – they will tear into their prey with gusto, often while it is still alive, in search of the tastiest morsels, before consuming lesser favored portions.
 Watching Orca feed is not for the faint of heart.

 If hunting for sport, the hunt is a competition to prove bravery, skill and quick thinking.
 The Orca will pursue their quarry in a group but instead of acting cooperatively they actively compete with each other to be the first to reach the target.
 Quarry in sport hunting is not killed.
 Instead the object is to touch the target with the front of the mouth.
 While Orca prefer using a live animal for sport hunting, they will use a robotic lure if they must.
 Sport hunting is an exciting exercise and has developed a significant following on worlds that have Orca populations.